-You can learn how to make compost in a few minutes.
-If you enjoy gardening you will inevitably end up with garden waste you need to get rid of while also needing fertilizer for your plants.
-Making compost is a practical, natural and environment friendly way of addressing both of these problems by converting garden waste into a soil building plant food.
+Get composting!
+You can learn how to make compost in just a few minutes.
+If you enjoy gardening you will inevitably end up with garden waste you need to get rid of, while also needing fertilizer for your plants.
+Making compost is a practical, natural and environmentally friendly way of addressing both of these problems.
+It does so by converting garden waste into a soil-building plant food.

-If you are a vegetable grower composting is especially important as the nutrient requirements of fruit and vegetables are high meaning you must constantly replenish your soil with new nutrient rich material.
-Making compost works by allowing the parts of the plants you don’t eat to rot down naturally to produce a dark, crumbly material which can be added back to your garden.
+Composting is especially important for vegetable growers, as the nutrient requirements of fruit and vegetables are high.
+This means that you must constantly replenish your soil with new nutrient-rich material.
+By allowing the parts of the plants you don’t eat to rot down naturally, you end up with a dark, crumbly material which can then be added back to your garden.

 How to Compost